WSXL2,left, and WSXL1, at the beginning

 Making new works based on previous pieces is one way I was able to jump full throttle into doing Abstracts.
 By reimagining older works into new I didn’t waste time searching for inspiration.

-My latest works given working titles, ‘WSXL1’ and ‘WSXL2’, focus on mountain-like motifs within “Scamper and Scoot” and “Revel and Rejoice”.
+The ‘Mountain Collection’ works, given working titles, ‘WSXL1’ and ‘WSXL2’, focus on mountain-like motifs within “Scamper and Scoot” and “Revel and Rejoice”.

 The following considerations will help you develop new distinct works based on works you previously created.
 Yet, you’ll enhance discourse throughout your overall collection of work.